sustech-topology/TopCap/README.md

 ## TopCap: topological features for machine learning

-### Primary experiment
+### Primary experiments

 The following corresponds to results in Fig. 3 of machine learning topological features.
+Sections are organised according to the flowchart in Fig. 3e.

 The folder `supplements` includes supplementary files for this project.
 This part corresponds to section 2.1.3 of the paper.